-- The current Pheasant Heights applications for Annexation/Rezone, Preliminary Plat, and Development Agreement are almost identical to the three Pheasant Heights applications brought before the governing boards in the Fall of 2022. - None of the surrounding circumstances involving traffic issues and over-crowded schools have substantially changed since the previous public hearings in the Fall of 2022. - 3.
-Applicants made no substantial effort to compromise and/or change the current applications in any meaningful way. - 4.
-Larger lots in the proposed Pheasant Heights Subdivision are preferable because it is surrounded on three sides by County R-1 lots and on the fourth side by the Middleton High School. - 5.
-Paragraph 3.5 of the proposed Development Agreement is not desirable because it places an unfair burden on the Developer and places a condition on the developer after the property has been annexed into the City.
-It is preferable to simply not annex in the property in the first place because of lack of proper infrastructure. - 6.
-Hearing Facts: See Staff Report for the hearing date of November 13, 2023, which Report is attached hereto as Exhibit "A" and incorporated herein by this reference. - 7.
-Process Facts: See Staff Report for the hearing date of November 13, 2023, Exhibit "A". - 8.
-Application and Property Facts: See Staff Report for the hearing date of November 13, 2023, Exhibit "A". - Required Findings per Middleton City Code 1-14-2(E)(7), Idaho State Statue Title 67, Chapter 65, and Title 50, Chapters 2 & 13; Idaho Standards for Public Works Construction and Middleton Supplement thereto; and Middleton City Code 1-14, 1-15, 5-1, 5-2, 5-3, and 5-4: See Staff Report for the hearing date of November 13, 2023, Exhibit "A".
+- 1. The current Pheasant Heights applications for Annexation/Rezone, Preliminary Plat, and Development Agreement are very similar to the three Pheasant Heights applications brought before the governing boards and denied in 2022. - 2.
+When City Council denied the previous three Pheasant Heights' applications in 2022, Council stated that the applicant may be able to gain approval by changing the zoning request from R-3 to R-1.
+Applicants' current applications did not heed the advice to change the zoning to R-1, and Applicants are continuing to seek R-3 zoning in the current applications. - 3.
+Applicants made no substantial effort to compromise and/or change the current applications in any meaningful way from the applications that were considered in 2022.
+Additionally, Applicants have not agreed to the staff requested provisions that the traffic signal at Emmett Road and Hwy 44 be designed and built before Phase 1 final plat. - 4.
+The traffic signal at Emmett Road and Hwy 44 is not currently under the jurisdiction of the City of Middleton, and a large number of years may pass before the traffic signal is built in such a manner that it can handle the added traffic that will result from the Pheasant Heights Subdivision if it is built. - 5.
+The right in/right out access on Emmett Road may be inadequate, especially for emergency services.
+The circulation through Faison Pointe Subdivision is not optimum and could create difficulties for residents, visitors, public invitees, and emergency services. - 6.
+Hearing Facts: See Staff Report for the hearing date of December 20, 2023, which Report is attached hereto as Exhibit "A" and incorporated herein by this reference. - 7.
+Process Facts: See Staff Report for the hearing date of December 20, 2023, Exhibit "A". - 8.
+Application and Property Facts: See Staff Report for the hearing date of December 20, 2023, Exhibit "A". - Required Findings per Middleton City Code 1-14-2(E)(7), Idaho State Statue Title 67, Chapter 65, and Title 50, Chapters 2 & 13; Idaho Standards for Public Works Construction and Middleton Supplement thereto; and Middleton City Code 1-14, 1-15, 5-1, 5-2, 5-3, and 5-4: See Staff Report for the hearing date of November 13, 2023,

+Exhibit "A".